How to calculate QSR

 - 20% within five years

-Increase in estate is the amount the recipient’s estate is increased by because of the original transfer.
+The increase in estate is the amount the deceased’s estate is increased by because of the original transfer.
 Increase in estate + IHT paid previously is that same figure plus the IHT paid in respect of that transfer.

 You are acting for the deceased who inherited an asset before they died valued at £100,000 in January 2023.
 IHT at 40% was charged in respect of the asset.
 This increased the value of the estate from £3,500,000 to £3,600,000.